Lezcano/alcp/README.md

 [✓] Pollard's ρ algorithm for integer factorization

-[✓] Discrete logarithm in Gf(q) - Pollard's ρ algorithm for logarithms
+[✓] Discrete logarithm in GF(q) - Pollard's ρ algorithm for logarithms

 [✓] Miller-Rabin